In Stars and Time

-In Stars and Time is a 2023 role-playing video game developed by insertdisc5 and published by Armor Games Studios.
+In Stars and Time is a 2023 role-playing video game developed by French and Canadian game developer and cartoonist Adrienne Bazir, under the pseudonym Insertdisc5, and published by Armor Games Studios.
 The game takes place in the fictional country of Vaugarde, which is in the process of being frozen in time by a mysterious figure known as the King.
 The player controls Siffrin, a member of an adventuring party which hopes to defeat the King and save Vaugarde.
-Siffrin finds themself trapped in a time loop, which the player can manipulate to solve problems.
+Siffrin finds himself (Note: In the game, Siffrin is referred to using both he/him and they/them.
+For consistency, this article will use he/him pronouns.) trapped in a time loop, which the player can manipulate to solve problems.
 The game features a turn-based combat system which is based on a rock paper scissors formula.
-It was based on a set of webcomics made by the developer in 2018 and short prologue in 2020 as a prototype for the final game.
+It originated as a webcomic series in 2018, and was preceded by the prologue Start Again in 2020.
 In Stars and Time was released in 2023 for Windows and several consoles.
 Critics were generally positive towards the game, praising the characters and narrative, though some took issue with the looping gameplay.
 Following release, it received honorable mentions for the Nuovo Award and Seumas McNally Grand Prize at the 2024 Independent Games Festival.

 Gameplay

 In Stars and Times battle system allows players to perform combos based on move types (denoted in the bottom right).

 In Stars and Time is a role-playing game that is viewed from a top-down perspective.
-Players control the main character Siffrin as they attempt to lead the party through the castle and defeat the King.
+Players control the main character Siffrin as he attempts to lead the party through the castle and defeat the King.
 The party navigates the House of Change and its surrounding village, where the player can initiate combat with enemies or interact with items and characters.

 Combat takes place in a first-person perspective; the game uses an active-time battle system.
 Different characters have specialised types based on a rock paper scissors system, though they can also use attacks outside their speciality.
 Enemies also have these types, which are usually indicated via their hand gestures.
 When the party performs five consecutive attacks of a type, a "jackpot" move is performed.
 These special group attacks can heal party members and deal damage to all enemies.

 Throughout the game, the player can end up repeating the same actions multiple times, as Siffrin is stuck in a time loop.
 However, they can also utilise the loops to learn how to solve problems, for example repeating conversations until they choose the correct option or find a certain item.
 Loops are generally only terminated when Siffrin dies; this can either be during combat, or by finding items that kill Siffrin.
 After looping back in time, the player can skip ahead to different floors, at the cost of in-game currency.
 If the player encounters dialogue they have already seen, they can fast-forward through it.